 Visit Nepal 1998 was organized formed taking various considerations into account.

 It was aimed at more operating more airlines and international flights.
-It also hoped to develop an atmosphere of the country that was favorable for international travel.
+It also hoped to develop an atmosphere of the country that was favourable for international travel.
 It also aimed at eliminating any socio-political instability in the region.

 With the organization of the event, Nepal also helped to develop infrastructures that facilitated the smooth flow of tourists all around the country.